-In this article, I will guide you on what you need to do as a web designer to be on the road to success.
+In this to-do list, I will guide you on what you need to do as a web designer to be on the road to success.
+Note that this list starts at the very basics.
 This guide will take you from choosing the right domain name, to getting the most traffic and clients to your website.
 If you’re new to web design, you may be thinking “Where do I go now?
 What do I do now?”
 Even if you aren’t new to web design, with this to-do list and my other guides which I will mention throughout this article, you can be on the right road to becoming a successful web designer.
 Make sure you take action as you read through or you will find yourself a month down the road and you still haven’t started!
 If you run into any trouble, please post a comment and I will guide you.
 I will add more things to this page as time goes by, so please check back for updates.

 I am always creating websites and it is extremely important to choose a good domain.
 Very often, I see domains like RandySullivanBestWebDesigner.com.
 It’s a really long, boring domain that nobody is going to remember or even finish typing in their browser.
 The great thing about domains is that they’re really cheap.
 But good names get sold fast, so if you thought of a good domain it’s generally a good idea to snatch it as quickly as possible.
 What I do is I put a twist on my domains.
 For instance WebDesignDev.com is really short and to the point – it tells the world I am a web designer and is a really catchy name – catchy enough for you to come to my website and read my articles and tutorials.
 I can bet that next time you want to read a fresh article or tutorial you will remember “WebDesignDev” because it’s so short and to the point and you may just type the name directly in the browser.
 As a matter of fact, almost 25% of my thousands of visitors are direct type-ins.

 For all of my domains, I use GoDaddy, it is the largest domain registrar in the world and that is for a reason.